Outreach and widening participation

 Want to find out more?

-School sessions are offered free of charge to groups of non-fee paying schools and colleges.
+School sessions are offered free of charge to groups from non-fee paying schools and colleges.
 Priority will be given to non-selective schools and those where a high percentage of pupils are eligible for the Pupil Premium.